sfluegel05/metaNNvis/results/report.md

 - **Error handling**
 - **Plotting of results**

-To achieve these goals, we have decided on the structure shown in todo
+To achieve these goals, we have decided on the structure shown in [Figure 2](#figure2).

 <div class="row" style="display: flex">
 <div class="column" style="padding: 10px;">